 He ended up with a few tools from old man Buckle: a back saw and a set square with a beautiful brass inlay and brass leading edge.

-Dad stayed on a plot outside town – townlands – and bought horses, schooled them and sold them for a profit.
+After boarding at the Royal Hotel, whicvh had stables, Dad moved to a plot outside town – townlands – west of town on the Wilge River, downstream of town.
+There he bought horses, schooled them and sold them for a profit.
 I assumed he’d had them shod by Buckle but he corrected me.
 Buckle was a blacksmith, upholsterer, wheelwright and wainwright/wagon-maker.
 He didn’t shoe horses.
 That was up to Charlie Rustov, Harrismith’s only farrier.

 From his plot on townlands out west of town** he would ride out to Boschetto Agricultural College for Ladies on the slopes of Platberg, the mountain that dominates the town.
 Boschetto was where the girls were.
-The first time he went he met the formidable Miss Norah Miller, the founder and principal.
-Luckily for him she needed something done, he was able to help and so became a firm favourite of hers from the outset.
+They were the main buyers of his ponies.
+The first time he went there, he met the formidable Miss Norah Miller, the founder and principal.
+Luckily for him she needed a few pictures on her office wall.
+He was able to help and so became a firm favourite of hers from the outset.

 ~~~oo0oo~~~